Diagnostic Imaging

 When your doctor orders diagnostic imaging, you can have it done right here in the hospital using state-of-the-art imaging services connected to a picture archival computer system (PACS), which makes your results available to your entire team of caregivers.
 Our ARRT-certified staff shares over 160 years of combined experience.

 The Radiology Department hours are 7 a.m. to 11 p.m., Monday through Friday.
-X-ray, CT and ultrasound services are also covered on an emergent basis after hours and on the weekends.
+X-ray, CT, MRI and ultrasound services are also covered on an emergent basis after hours and on the weekends.

 For questions relating to imaging or to schedule an exam, call the Radiology Department at Gunnison Valley Hospital at 435-528-2125.